hemant-nitm/RideSharing-App/README.md

 # Ridesharing-App
-An uber like ridesharing App
+An Android app built to learn how some features of a ridesharing apps like Uber work.

 <h2>SCREENSHOTS </h2>